pr4navvvv/trader-sentiment-analysis/README.md

 - Execution price alone is not a strong predictor of profitability
 - Consistent traders tend to achieve more stable returns
 - Different trader groups exhibit distinct risk and performance profiles

 ---

+## Key Insights

+- Market sentiment influences trading behaviour and profitability patterns.
+- Trades executed during **Extreme Greed** periods show higher average PnL but also higher variability, indicating increased risk-taking behaviour.
+- Trade size has only a weak correlation with profitability, suggesting that increasing position size alone does not guarantee better returns.
+- Execution price has minimal impact on profit outcomes, highlighting the importance of timing and strategy rather than price level alone.
+- Consistent traders tend to achieve more stable returns compared to traders relying on occasional large profits.
+- Clustering analysis reveals distinct trader profiles based on trading frequency, trade size, and profitability patterns.
+- Different trader groups exhibit varying levels of risk exposure and performance stability.

+---

+## Strategy Recommendations

+- Adjust trade size based on market sentiment.
+During Fear conditions, reducing position size can help manage downside risk and improve consistency.
+- Focus on consistent trading behaviour rather than relying on infrequent high-risk trades.
+- Incorporate sentiment indicators such as Fear & Greed Index to improve decision-making and align trading strategies with market mood.
+- Emphasize risk-adjusted performance metrics instead of only maximizing trade size.
+- Use trader segmentation insights to identify behavioural patterns and optimize trading strategies accordingly.

+---